 - Circuit board/hardware

-- To remove the satellite from your roof, we recommend first searching for a satellite removal service in your area.
+- When removing the satellite dish from your roof, we recommend searching for a satellite removal service in your area.
 If you are unable to find one, you can try reaching out to a local roofing company to see if they will provide this service.

 - Once your dish is off your roof, contact local scrap vendors in your area.
 They very well may be willing to remove and reuse the plastic and metal components.
 For a listing of scrap metal vendors in your local area, check out our recycling search.

 - Consider repurposing the dish into something else.
-There are all kinds of DIY repurposing projects if you look online.
+There are all kinds of DIY repurposing projects you can find online.